Thinking about it cannot be comforting.

 What you should do to collect feedback

 Collecting feedback at a high level isn't simple.
-That's why we've made more comfortable for you to get started with customer feedback.
+That's why we've made more comfortable for you to get started with customer satisfaction.

 Here are some of the dos' and don'ts regarding customer feedback.